AleksandarIvezic/Canvas-project/README.md

 - Cloning repository:
  1. Press the green button `"Code"` and copy the link bellow
  2. Then open terminal or Git Bash in a folder where you want to copy the repository
- 3. Type command `"git clone"` and paste the address that you copied
+ 3. Type the command `"git clone"` and paste the address that you copied
  4. Press "Enter"
  5. Find the `"index.html"` file and double click on it
 - Download zip file: